 Your brand logo is the visual representation of all the elements above.
 You must choose an icon, font style, color palette, and design set that resonate with your customers and exude the company’s values.
 Take note that your chosen logo will be on all your products and ads.
 It should be commercially appealing.

 If you’re artistically challenged, you can always hire a graphic designer.
 Don’t worry about the cost.
 There are many freelancers who charge reasonable rates, and you can find them on Upwork, Fiverr and even Carousell!

 5. Maintain your brand

 Once you’ve accomplished steps 1-4, apply your branding to all your business aspects.
 Utilize your brand’s voice, name, logo, and designs everywhere — packaging, content, ads, social media, etc. Remember to stay consistent with your image and messaging.

-Keep in mind that branding is about assessing the identity, goals, and values of your business and communicating them to your market.
-It is the most natural way to establish a long-lasting rapport with your customers.
+Keep in mind that branding is about assessing the identity, goals and values of your business and communicating them to your market.
+It’s the most natural way to establish a long-lasting rapport with your customers. cafes